MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/configure-authentication-for-federated-users-portal.md

 The following policy auto-accelerates users to a federated identity provider sign-in screen when they're signing in to an application when there's a single domain in your tenant.

-1. Run the Connect command to sign in to Microsoft Entra ID with at least the [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator) role:
+1. Run the Connect command to sign in to Microsoft Entra ID with at least the [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator) role:

     ```powershell
     connect-MgGraph -scopes "Policy.ReadWrite.ApplicationConfiguration"